Introduction -renting as a contractor

 - Where else in their work area offers contractor rentals.

-- Are there any private houses in the area that will let them rent as a contractor, perhaps on a short-term basis.
+- Are there any private houses / flats in the area that they work.
+If there are, will allow them a contract for renting a house or flat, perhaps on a short-term basis.

 Besides contractor rentals when you rent away from home, we have a separate guide that covers relocation costs.
 This covers the rules when you are moving to a new primary place of residence during your contracting career.
 If you are thinking about contracting abroad, there are also certain things to consider.